jknehr/recruiting/rates-api/README.md

 1. There are two components to the solution and therefore the solution should be delivered in two parts.
 The first part is the rates ETL job, which should be runnable on its own and write the appropriate data to the data store.
 The second part should be a standalone service that exposes a REST endpoint to perform the calculation.
 Bonus: Dockersize the API service such that it could be deployed into a cloud environment.
 2. Push the full solution into a GitHub repository of your choosing.
 Make sure the repository visibility is set to public.
 3. Give a small write-up in a root-level Readme file that describes how to run the solution.
 Include how much time you spent.
 Additionally, include a list of areas for improvement or further consideration if you were going to take this project and make it production ready.
-4. Be prepared to discuss your solution if asked.
+4. Be prepared to discuss your solution and present it to the team.